anapdh/js-capstoneproject/README.md

 > A platform game built with Phaser 3.

 This little bunny got lost in the big city and now he has to run for his life!
-Help him to avoid the city building roles and collecting stars for gaining strength.
+Help him to avoid the city buildings' holes and collecting stars for gaining strength.

 ## Screenshots